flomotlik/blog/_posts/2012-12-05-Seven-steps-to-continuous-deployment.markdown

 You don't have to write a test for every small piece of code.
 But if you can’t test your main features automatedly, you are already screwed.

-Witout tests you release buggy software.
+Without tests you release buggy software.
 You break features that worked in the past and you slow down your innovation.
 In a well tested application you can introduce changes everywhere without the fear of breaking anything.
 This gives you the power to change EVERYTHING at all times.

-In our next post we will get you started with tools like [Selenium](http://seleniumhq.org/) or [Phantomjs](http://phantomjs.org/).
+In our next post we will get you started with tools like [Selenium](http://seleniumhq.org/) or [PhantomJS](http://phantomjs.org/).
 There are various integrations in every programming language, so stay tuned!

 ### Build small services
 Split your system into small parts that solve one specific problem